 You should take the PCR-test in your home country before departure.
 A scan of the negative result has to be sent to the public health department ("Gesundheitsamt") in Bremen by email (officeprotect me ?!gesundheitsamt.bremenprotect me ?!.de) .
 Please indicate your full name and your address in Bremen.
 The test result shall not be older than 48 hours when you enter Germany and must be from a certified laboratory .

-Stay in quarantine at home before the test and also afterwards until you get your negative test result.
+Stay in quarantine at home until you get your release notification from the public health office ("Gesundheitsamt").

 Besides the testing obligation all incoming travellers have to notify the “Ordnungsamt” in Bremen about their arrival.
 Please send an email to infektionsschutzprotect me ?!ordnungsamt.bremenprotect me ?!.de indicating your full name, contact data, address in Bremen and the date of arrival.

-Until you get your negative test result you have to adhere to an isolation period of 14 days after arrival in Bremen
+Until you are released by the public health office you have to adhere to an isolation period of 14 days after arrival in Bremen.

 The list of high risk areas is updated daily.
 Please check also this website of the European Union before you travel to Germany.
 The regulations issued by the German Government, the Federal Foreign Office ("Auswärtiges Amt") and the regulations issued by the State of Bremen have to be observed as well.